Skip to main content

 Owners of unlicensed pets brought into compliance through the Department’s field licensing enforcement program will be assessed an additional field enforcement fee of $40 to offset the costs of this program.
 Field licensing enforcement is critical to keep records updated and accurate for the residents within our service areas.

-Should you have a question in regard to our field licensing enforcement operations, please contact at:
+Should you have a question regarding our field licensing enforcement operations, please contact at:

 (562) 658-2019